mohamnag/doclava/index.md

 daily work.
 Therefore this project aims to provide a modern alternative for standard Javadoc.

+## Sample output
-> You can view a sample documentation output [here](sample/).
-Bear in mind that the code is still in beta status.
+You can view a sample documentation output [here](sample/).
+Bear in mind that the code is still in beta status and may change very fast.

 ![package details page](images/package-details-sc.png) ![packages page](images/packages-sc.png)